-The Saint Albans Museum welcomes all visitors, including those living with disabilities.
+The Saint Albans Museum welcomes all guests, including those living with disabilities.
 We are committed to providing accessible programs, events and services.
 For more information, please call (802) 527-7933.
 Learn more about Vermont’s Public Accommodation laws here.

 Designated parking spots for visitors with disability placards are available in the parking lot adjacent to the rear entrance of the Museum (between St. Paul’s & St. Luke’s).
-These spots are available on a first-come, first-served basis.

 The Museum has a wheelchair accessible entrance at the rear (East side) of the building, with interior elevator access to each floor.

-[Beginning late Summer 2019] The Museum has one wheelchair, as well as folding stools, available to visitors at no cost.
+[Beginning Summer 2020] The Museum has one wheelchair, as well as folding stools, available to visitors at no cost.
 These are available on a first-come, first-served basis.
 If you would like to use a wheelchair or folding stool, please speak to a Museum volunteer or staff member when purchasing admission.

 Personal Care Attendants

-The personal care attendants of visitors with disabilities are admitted to the Museum free of charge.
+The personal care attendants of visitors living with disabilities are admitted to the Museum free of charge.
 To purchase a complimentary ticket, please visit the front desk.

-Consistent with applicable state and federal laws, Service Animals are “Any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+Consistent with applicable state and federal laws, Service Animals are: “Any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
 The work or tasks performed by a service animal must be directly related to the owner’s disability.
-Examples of work or tasks include, but are not limited to, assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, . . . retrieving items such as medicine or the telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.
+Examples of work or tasks include, but are not limited to, assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, retrieving items such as medicine or the telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.
 The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.”